isi-mube/movie-rent-predictor/readme.md

 ### Top 5 movie rentals
 ![image](https://user-images.githubusercontent.com/90038586/228161726-21dae39b-ecd3-43d9-8cfc-3c9077a797bc.png)

 So, for example, **film_id** `103` is a movie with high demand, and we should keep more copies to our inventory.
-To find the name of the film, we simply do `SELECT * FROM film WHERE film_id = 103`  in SQL or Python, to get the name `BUCKET BROTHERHOOD`.
+To find a name of the film, we simply do `SELECT * FROM film WHERE film_id = X`  in SQL or Python.
+In this case, `103` corresponds to `BUCKET BROTHERHOOD`.

 ## Tools